 Metro L4, Fontana.
 Carrer d’Asturies for 100 meters, right onto Travessia de Sant Antoni for 200 meters, left onto Carrer del Montesany for 100 meters, right onto Carrer de la Virtut for 100 meters.

 What do people love more than drinking and eating on a terrace, you ask?
-Drinking and eating on a terrace at the beach, of course!
+Drinking and eating on a terrace near the beach, of course!
 Amarre 69 is an adorable gastrobar that’s strategically located off of Playa de la Barceloneta, aka the most visited beach in Barcelona.

 Why is it special?
-Well, normally when you combine the activities of eating and drinking on a beach terrace, you’re preparing for a very expensive outing.
+Well, normally when you combine the activities of eating and drinking on a terrace, you’re preparing for a very expensive outing.
 In contrast, Amarre 69 offers tapas and cocktails starting at less than 5€, which is virtually unheard of in such a popular area.
 Locals absolutely cherish this little bar, and you’ll find them enjoying its terrace late into the night.

 With daily specials, deals and live music, the local atmosphere here outshines any overpriced, tourist-flooded beach bar in the vicinity.
 Take a 5 minute walk away from the fuss, and you’ll find paradise!